My ex won't let me see my child

 What you can do next and how LawConnect can help

-1. Document everything in writing, including dates, times, and details of denied visits or refused contact
+1. keeping a written record of dates, times, and details of denied visits or refused contact

-2. Keep copies of any written communication with your ex
+2. keeping copies of any written communication with their ex

-3. Check whether you have formal parenting orders or other legal documentation regarding your arrangements
+3. checking whether formal parenting orders or other legal documentation regarding the arrangements exist

-4. Attempt respectful communication with your ex in writing, clearly restating what you believe your access rights are
+4. attempting respectful communication with their ex in writing, restating what they believe their access rights are

-5. Explore family dispute resolution or mediation before pursuing court proceedings
+5. exploring family dispute resolution or mediation before pursuing court proceedings

-6. Seek clarity on whether your ex's concerns are based on child safety or other factors
+6. seeking clarity on whether their ex's concerns are based on child safety or other factors

 8. Connect with a family law lawyer to understand your specific options and next steps